Understanding and Bridging the Planner-Coder Gap: A Systematic Study on the Robustness of Multi-Agent Systems for Code Generation: Fuzzing MAS with Semantically Equivalent Requirements

 \subsection{Experiment Setup}

-\parh{MASs.} We evaluate three widely-adopted code generation MASs: Self-Collaboration Code Generation~\cite{dong2024self} (SCCG in short), MetaGPT~\cite{hong2023metagpt}, and PairCoder~\cite{zhang2024pair}.
+\parh{MASs.} We evaluate three widely-adopted code generation MASs: Self-Collaboration Code Generation~\cite{dong2024self} (\textit{abbr.} SCCG), MetaGPT~\cite{hong2023metagpt}, and PairCoder~\cite{zhang2024pair}.
 All systems incorporate agents responsible for planning and coding.
 MetaGPT represents one of the earliest MAS frameworks, applying five agents to collaboratively develop software based on user instructions.
-SCCG first proposes the workflow of planning, coding and testing, building a popular framework for many subsequent works~\cite{zhang2024pair,huang2023agentcoder,islam2024mapcoder}.
+SCCG proposes the workflow of planning, coding and testing, building a popular framework for many subsequent works~\cite{zhang2024pair,islam2024mapcoder}.
 PairCoder is the state-of-the-art MAS that includes plan selection.

 \parh{Backend LLMs.} MASs employ the same backend LLM for all constituent agents.
-We use three different LLMs as backend models for the aforementioned MASs: GPT-3.5-Turbo~\cite{openai2023chatgpt} (GPT-3.5 in short), GPT-4o~\cite{achiam2023gpt}, and Deepseek-Coder-V2~\cite{zhu2024deepseek} (Deepseek in short).
-All these LLMs are widely adopted and demonstrate strong capabilities in code generation~\cite{joel2024survey,zheng2024towards,dai2025comprehensive,fakhoury2024exploring,guo2024deepseek,jiang2023selfevolve,jiang2024survey}.
-We apply the same parameters for the backend LLMs as the original MAS papers~\cite{dong2024self,hong2023metagpt,zhang2024pair}..
+We use three different LLMs as backend models for the aforementioned MASs: GPT-3.5-Turbo~\cite{openai2023chatgpt} (\textit{abbr.} GPT-3.5), GPT-4o~\cite{achiam2023gpt}, and Deepseek-Coder-V2~\cite{zhu2024deepseek} (\textit{abbr.} Deepseek).
+All these LLMs are widely adopted and demonstrate strong capabilities in code generation~\cite{joel2024survey,fakhoury2024exploring,jiang2024survey}.
+We apply the same parameters for the backend LLMs as the original MAS papers~\cite{dong2024self,hong2023metagpt,zhang2024pair}.

-\parh{Datasets.}~We employ four code generation datasets: HumanEval ET~\cite{dong2025codescore}, MBPP ET~\cite{dong2025codescore}, CodeContest~\cite{li2022competition} and CoderEval~\cite{yu2024codereval}, which are widely used for benchmarking MASs for code generation~\cite{dong2024self,lin2024soen}.
-HumanEval and MBPP~\cite{dong2025codescore} are commonly used datasets that provide well-constructed coding problems along with test cases, serving as standard benchmarks for code generation MASs.
+\parh{Datasets.}~We employ four code generation datasets: HumanEval ET~\cite{chen2021evaluating} (\textit{abbr.} HumanEval), MBPP ET~\cite{austin2021program} (\textit{abbr.} MBPP), CodeContest~\cite{li2022competition} and CoderEval~\cite{yu2024codereval}, which are widely used for benchmarking MASs for code generation~\cite{dong2024self,lin2024soen}.
+HumanEval and MBPP~\cite{dong2025codescore} provide well-constructed coding problems, serving as standard benchmarks.
 CodeContest~\cite{li2022competition} represents competitive programming scenarios, offering more challenging problems.
-Notably, CoderEval~\cite{yu2024codereval} is one of the latest datasets that mirrors real-world development settings with data directly sourced from actual GitHub repositories, thereby offering a modern and realistic assessment of MASs.
-These datasets, ranging from classical benchmarks to cutting-edge real-world scenarios, are chosen to evaluate the robustness of MASs across various coding contexts.
+Notably, CoderEval~\cite{yu2024codereval} is latest dataset that mirrors real-world development with data sourced from actual GitHub repositories, thereby offering a modern and realistic assessment of MASs.
+These datasets, ranging from classical benchmarks to cutting-edge real-world scenarios, are chosen for evaluation across various coding contexts.